Andreas Linde: Greuther Fürth

-On 10 January 2022, Linde signed a contract with German club Greuther Fürth until the summer of 2024.
+On 10 January 2022, Linde signed a contract with German club Greuther Fürth until 30 June 2024.

+Häcken

+On 31 January 2024, Linde was announced at Häcken on a three-year contract.

 International career

 Linde was part of the Sweden U21 team that won the 2015 UEFA European Under-21 Championship, serving as a backup goalkeeper behind Patrik Carlgren.

 He represented the Sweden Olympic team at the 2016 Summer Olympics in Rio de Janeiro, and played in all three games as Sweden failed to advance from the group stage.

 On 12 January 2017, he made his full international debut for Sweden in a 6–0 friendly win against Slovakia.